 When you are going through a divorce or separation from a partner, there are so many emotional issues involved in the process.
-Perhaps no issue will evoke more emotions that figuring out the custody situation for the children.
+Perhaps no issue will evoke more emotions than figuring out the custody situation for the children.

-We know the importance of children having both parents in their lives, but the does not necessarily mean that it is in the best interest of the child to live with both parents.
+We know the importance of children having both parents in their lives, but this does not necessarily mean that it is in the best interest of the child to live with both parents.
 There are many situations in which sole custody is the best option.

 Most people agree that it is in the best interest of the child to have both parents involved in their life if possible.
 Custody decisions are complex, but they are necessary.

 One thing that is certain is that every child custody case, like every divorce, is unique.
 An experienced attorney will understand the complexities and help you navigate the legal waters.
 Sole custody gives one parent or guardian specific rights over a minor child, rights that the other parent or guardian will not have.

 This deals with which parent has control over the child’s educational, medical, and other important legal decisions.

 (Both physical and legal custody does not necessarily have to be sole custody.
 It could be the case that parents have joint legal custody while one has sole custody and vice versa.)